-RHDV is believed to have emerged in Europe in the 1970s or 1980s.
+The first RHD virus to have been identified, RHDV is believed to have emerged in Europe in the 1970s or 1980s.
 One of the first documented major outbreaks occurred in 1984 in China resulting in 14 million domestic rabbit deaths within nine months.
 RHDV only appears to impact wild and domestic European rabbits - domestic rabbits worldwide originate from European lineage - and is now endemic in Australia, New Zealand, Cuba, most of Europe, in addition to parts of Asia and Africa.
 While there have been past detections of RHDV in the United States, native North American lagomorphs do not appear to be susceptible.

-RHDV2 was first documented in France in 2010 and has since spread across Europe, parts of the Mediterranean, the Middle East, Asia, New Zealand, Australia, and the United States.
-This distinct serotype can affect both European and North American lagomorphs.
-In the United States, it was first detected in the former in 2018 and the latter in 2020.
+In contrast to RHDV, RHDV2 is a distinct serotype that can affect both European and North American lagomorphs.
+It was first documented in France in 2010 and has since spread across Europe, parts of the

+Mediterranean, the Middle East, Asia, New Zealand, Australia, and the United States.
+It was first detected in domestic rabbits in the United States in 2018 and was first found in wild U.S. lagomorphs in 2020.

-All RHD-causing viruses are easily spread amongst hares and rabbits via direct contact with live or dead infected individuals, fomites (e.g., equipment, tools, enclosures, meat), and vectors (e.g., insects, birds, scavenging mammals).
+The viruses that cause RHD are easily spread amongst hares and rabbits via direct contact with live or dead infected individuals, fomites (e.g., equipment, tools, enclosures, meat), and vectors (e.g., insects, birds, scavenging mammals).
 Infected lagomorphs shed the virus in their secretions (e.g., conjunctival, respiratory, salivary) and excretions (e.g., feces, urine).
 A lagomorph infected with RHDV2 can have detectable virus found throughout their body, so high-risk parts that may carry RHDV2 include living lagomorphs, as well as any lagomorph parts or products, such as the carcass, hide, pelt, and meat.
 The virus can persist in flies for up to nine days, for weeks in dried excretions/secretions, and for up to three months in carcasses.
 As such, eradication of the disease in wild settings is inherently challenging and wild populations must often naturally develop immunity before populations can recover.